SherG/s2/blog/coronavirus-business.md

 The coronavirus may cause <a href="https://www.wsj.com/articles/commentary-supply-chain-risks-from-the-coronavirus-demand-immediate-action-11582054704" target="blank">supply chain disruptions</a> "unlike anything we have seen in the past 70 years," says MIT's Yossi Sheffi, one of the world's foremost experts on logistics.

-He points out that previous crises like the SARS epidemic and the Fukushima meltdown triggered supply chain disruptions but these events did not co-occur with reduced demand.
+He points out that previous crises like the SARS epidemic and the Fukushima meltdown triggered supply chain disruptions that did not co-occur with reduced demand.

 Read <a href="https://www.wsj.com/articles/commentary-supply-chain-risks-from-the-coronavirus-demand-immediate-action-11582054704" target="blank">his recommendations</a>.